jakubmie/jakubmie.github.io/contactjoin.md

 Successful applicants will have:
 <br>* BS or BA in a biological, computational, or statistics-related field.
 <br>* Experience with at least one of the following programming languages: R, Python, C++, Javascript.
-<br>* Strong interest in applying to the NSF Graduate Research Fellowships Program (GRFP).
 <br>* Some level of undergraduate research experience is preferred.

 </div>